 Combining anything dairy or mayo with garlic, dill, salt and pepper is so popular in Ukrainian cooking.
-I was thinking what to name this dish for the longest time and “Ukrainian” suits this zucchini and potato bake the best.
 My grandma often baked potatoes with sour cream, dill and garlic.
 Kind of a version of American scalloped potatoes with exception they were coarsely chopped instead of thinly sliced.
 I think I know why.
 A few months ago I made scalloped potatoes and slicing them took me good 30 minutes, I swear.
 I’m definitely more of a chop and mix everything together girl.

 Again, my inability to control myself at the farmers market results in over abundance of vegetables.
 Plus my neighbour left for a vacation and brought me even more fruits and vegetables, including a head of cauliflower.
 All organic, I got most of our neighbourhood eating organic now lol.
 And you know what?!
 I haven’t thrown out anything yet.
 When stocked with lots of vegetables and fruits a fridge might seem too full but it takes a lot of produce to feed 4 people.
 Plus that means we eat healthier – less meat.

 Last time I grabbed 4 lbs of baby potatoes and 5 lbs of zucchini.
-I have so many recipe ideas and have been cooking a lot of them.
+I have so many recipe ideas and have been slowly implementing them – Greek yogurt potato salad, Russian potato salad and raw zucchini salad recipe.
 I decided to post recipes more often than before because if I keep at 3 recipes per week, you might be looking at blueberry scones in December.
 Plus since school is out and my kids are growing, I am really finding more free time on my hands.
 This is when thoughts about baby #3 start to crawl in my head but luckily it can’t happen anymore.

 I do not buy sour cream here in Canada because it is full of chemicals, even organic one.
 If I could find the one I grew up with in Ukraine, I would buy it in a heartbeat – made from organic milk, from a cow raised in grandma’s yard, eating grass.
 No RoundUp, no GMOs, no chemicals.
 It was so delicious!!!
 Ukrainian farmers markets were full of those grandmas coming from little villages to sell their hard work in a big city.
 My grandma was a paediatrician and a clean freak (I’m like that too, a bit too much at times), so she would examine grandmas, their hands and jars very carefully before even trying any sour cream or cottage cheese.
 Forget about FDA, we were on our own and let me tell you way healthier lol.
 By the way, I tried similar to Ukrainian sour cream on my lonesome vacation in Mexico.
 You might find it in a Mexican food store but again more likely it is made from conventional milk.
 Sigh.